Students of the Month

 The form to nominate a student is available here.

-Caylin Kendrick is a 7th-grade Thunderbolt Middle School student nominated by Principal Black at Jamaica Elementary School.
+Caylin Kendrick is a 7th-grade student at Thunderbolt Middle School in Mohave County, and was nominated by Principal Black at Jamaica Elementary School.
 Principal Black shared Caylin’s strong leadership skills as Student Council President and her unwavering commitment to her responsibilities, including making daily morning announcements.
 Caylin also received the Gold Medal Presidential Award at the Evening of Excellence for maintaining all A’s since Kindergarten.
 Beyond the classroom, Caylin is active in theater and dance.
 Caylin is known as selfless, self-aware, steadfast in her values, and full of integrity.
 Her genuine character makes her an exemplary student whom both peers and faculty admire.

-Matteo is a 2024 graduate from BASIS Mesa and was recognized as a Presidential Scholar.
+Matteo is a 2024 graduate from BASIS Mesa in Maricopa County, and was recognized as a Presidential Scholar.

 The U.S. Presidential Scholars Program was created in 1964 by executive order of the president to recognize distinguished graduating high school seniors.
 The program was extended in 1979 to include students demonstrating exceptional artistic talent and then extended again in 2015 to include students making accomplishments in career and technical education.